 Routing policies describe the conditions under which calls will be routed to the SIP Entities specified in Section 6.4.
-Two routing policies were added: an incoming policy with Communication Manager as the destination, and an outbound policy to the Avaya SBCE.
+Two routing policies must be added: one for Communication Manager and one for the Avaya SBCE.
 To add a routing policy, navigate to Routing > Routing Policies in the left navigation pane and click on the New button in the right pane (not shown).
 The following screen is displayed.
 In the General section, enter a descriptive Name and add a brief description under Notes (optional).